-(1) The primary government is legally entitled to or can otherwise access the organization's resources.

-(2) The primary government is legally obligated or has otherwise assumed the obligation to finance the deficits of, or provide financial support to, the organization.

-(3) The primary government is obligated in some manner for the debt of the organization.
+- 1) The primary government is legally entitled to or can otherwise access the organization's resources. - 2) The primary government is legally obligated or has otherwise assumed the obligation to finance the deficits of, or provide financial support to, the organization. - 3) The primary government is obligated in some manner for the debt of the organization.

-Based on the criteria, component units are reported in the County's Comprehensive Annual Financial Report (CAFR) as shown in the following table:
+Based on the previously discussed criteria, the following component units are reported in the County's Comprehensive Annual Financial Report (CAFR) as shown in the following table: